Toby Melville / Reuters

 Scott Campbell / Getty Images

-A crane collapsed on to a London government building during the severe St. Jude storm that swept through Britain.
+A crane which collapsed on to a London government building during the severe St. Jude storm that swept through Britain.

 A 14-year-old boy was also feared drowned after getting caught up in rough seas when he was swimming with a friend in nearby Newhaven, shortly before the storm dubbed “St. Jude,” after the patron saint of lost causes who is traditionally celebrated on Oct.
 28, blasted into the country.